deepakkumar1984/MxNet.Sharp/README.md

 MXNet is more than a deep learning project.
 It is a collection of blue prints and guidelines for building deep learning systems, and interesting insights of DL systems for hackers.

-mxnetlib is a CSharp binding coving all the Imprerative and Symbolic API's with an easy to use interface.
+mxnetlib is a CSharp binding coving all the Imperative and Symbolic API's with an easy to use interface.
 Also developed a high level interface to build and train model.

 ## Symbolic Example
 ```csharp